sassoftware/sas-container-recipes/README.md

 ### Prerequisites
-- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) such as v18+ (community edition) on Linux
+- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) (community edition) on Linux must be installed on the build machine
-- Python2 or Python3 and python-pip
+- Python2 with python-pip2 and virtualenv or Python3 and python-pip3 must be installed on the build machine
+- java-1.8.0-openjdk must be installed on the build machine
 - **Access to a Docker registry:** The build process will push built Docker images automatically to the Docker registry.
 Before running `build.sh` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
 - Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed: required for the deployment step but not required for the build step.
 - **Strongly recommended:** A local mirror of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### Required `build.sh` Arguments
+A non-root user is recommended for all build commands.

 ```

         SAS Viya Programming example: